Paul-Houser/StartTree/README.md

 docker-compose -f docker-compose.yaml up -d
 ```

 This will make the `NGINX` server persist across reboots.
-You can point your browser's new tab and home page to `localhost:p<port#>` and you should see your startpage!
+You can point your browser's new tab and home page to `localhost:<port#>` and you should see your startpage!

-### NOTE:

-Currently, docker is unaware if a file changes on the fly (like generating a new colorscheme or adding new shortcuts), so you have to restart the container with

-`docker-compose -f docker-compose.yaml restart <servicename>`